vlarmet/cppRouting/README.md

 Application 2 : Calculate the minimum travel time to the closest maternity ward in France
 -----------------------------------------------------------------------------------------

 **Shortest travel time matrix**

 The shortest travel time is computed with the `cppRouting` function `get_distance_matrix`.
-In order to compute multiple distances from one source, original uni-directional Dijkstra algorithm is ran without early stopping.
 We compute travel time from all commune nodes to all maternity ward nodes (i.e ~36000\*400 distances).
+Since the matrix is quite rectangular (factor of ~100), we use PHAST algorithm on the contracted graph.

 ``` r
 #Distance matrix on contracted graph